1996 California Proposition 215: Implementation and effect

 Concerning limits on possession created by Senate Bill 420, the California Supreme Court decision People v.
 Kelly decided multiple issues.
 First, it reiterated that "unlike [Proposition 215], which did not immunize medical marijuana users from arrest but instead provided a limited 'immunity' defense to prosecution under state law for cultivation or possession of marijuana [citation], the MMP's identification card system is designed to protect against unnecessary arrest."
 Secondly, it agreed with both Kelly and the California Attorney General that the limits were an "unconstitutionally amendatory insofar as it limits an in-court CUA defense" but by providing more rights, not less, the section concerning limits on possession "should remain an enforceable part of the MMP, applicable to the extent possible — including to those persons who voluntarily participate in the program by registering and obtaining identification cards that provide protection against arrest."

 In 2009, Oakland became the first U.S city to put a tax on marijuana.
 Approved by voters by a margin of 80%, the measure puts an $18 tax on every $1,000 in gross marijuana sales.
-The tax is estimated to bring in $300,000 to $1,000,000 dollars annually.
+The tax is estimated to bring in $300,000 to $1,000,000 annually.

 The California Medical Board prosecuted many California licensed physicians for recommending cannabis under Proposition 215, in an attempt to harm them and take away their licenses to practice medicine despite the clear language of Proposition 215.
 In a major case against Dr. Tod Mikuriya that went to trial before an Administrative Law Judge in 2002, the Judge decreed that physicians recommending medical cannabis must first do a full physical exam and review all medical tests and information pertinent to the patient despite anecdotal evidence that the patient's self-medication was helpful or needed.
 The administrative law judge rendering the decision was a director of an organization actively trying to prevent the use of cannabis by persons who were prisoners or criminal defendants.